Every professional displayed on Counselling Directory has been independently

 In my work with individual clients I use an integrative approach to psychotherapy.
-I draw on my training in Transactional Analysis Psychotherapy and Acceptance and Commitment Therapy as well as other modalities including person centred counselling, CBT and mindfulness.
-I keep abreast of the latest research to inform my practice.
+I draw on my training in Transactional Analysis Psychotherapy and Acceptance and Commitment Therapy as well as other modalities.
+I keep abreast of the latest research and training to inform my practice.

 As a couples therapist I use Imago Relationship Therapy which is a highly effective form of couples counselling which has positively benefited couples throughout the world.
 Imago relationship therapy is a great way to get to know your partner better and feel more loved and deeply connected.
 It is also about experiencing the joy of being in relationship and how it is important for us to show appreciations to our partner.

 If you and your partner are going through a difficult time, struggling to communicate, feel as if you’re not being heard or understood or missed this is normal.
-It’s the power struggle of relationship which we all need to work through in order for us to reconnect and experience the joy of being in relationship which we all felt at the beginning.
+It’s the power struggle of relationship which we all need to work through in order for us to reconnect and experience the joy of being in relationship which we all felt at the beginning of the relationship.

 In Imago we learn to see the world from our partners perspective, to really listen and understand things from their world and they in turn can begin to see things from your perspective.

 Techniques are used to get yourself and your partner into deeper connection with each other through a process of dialoguing in a safe contained space with my role being to facilitate and guiding you in the process.